ecom-research/ComposeAE/README.md

 Our approach is able to outperform the state-of-the-art method TIRG on three benchmark datasets, namely: MIT-States, Fashion200k and Fashion IQ.
 In order to ensure fair comparison, we introduce strong baselines by enhancing TIRG method.

-## Instructions to run will be uploaded soon.
 ## Requirements and Installation
 * Python 3.6
 * [PyTorch](http://pytorch.org/) 1.2.0